-There are rushing streams, sheer cliffs, eerie rock formations, huge fan palms, interesting canyon formations, and natural palm oases.
-Pack a picnic and make a day of it — just don’t forget to bring plenty of water.
+There are rushing streams, sheer cliffs, eerie rock formations, huge fan palms, interesting canyon formations, hiking trails, and natural palm oases.
+Pack a picnic and make a day of it — don’t forget to bring plenty of water.

 The Palm Springs Visitors Center